Finding and Connecting to a Device

 Recovering Communications with a Drive at an Unreachable IP Address

-In some cases, if the address has been set incorrectly, you cannot reach it anymore.
+In some cases, if the address has been set incorrectly, you can no longer reach it.